getterhiss/getterhiss.com/content/posts/2019-03-09--medicine-to-tech/index.md

 Picking up coding was pretty easy for me.
 I can say thanks to the logical thinking I've inherited from my parents, and the love for sciences throughout my adolescence.

 Learning to program still feels like something out of this world for me.
 I never thought I'd be a developer.
 Never in a million years!
-But here I am, building my first iOS and Android apps, *and they look amazing, by the way*.
+But here I am, building my first iOS and Android apps, *and they look amazing*, by the way.

-And it *feels* so good to be able to create something that can literally reach anyone in the world.
+And it *feels* so good to be able to create things that can literally reach anyone in the world.

 ### A laptop and WiFi is all you need.

 Learning programming is still such a mystery to most people out there.
-It's considered something really nerdy and difficult.
+It's considered really nerdy and difficult.
 But it really isn't.
 I find it such an useful skill as our life is more and more filled and affected by technology.
 It is a great way to apply logical thinking and gives a wonderful sense of achievement when creating something of your own.

 All kids nowadays grow up with iPhones and tablets in their hands.
 Why not teach them some basic programming skills, so they have something better to do than games and social media that eat their brains?

 It's not widely understood, but programming isn't that dull and mechanical as it might sound.
 It takes a lot of creativity and design skills to make a clever user interface (UI) and create great user experience (UX).

 Many have proven that it isn't necessary to get an expensive degree to be able to get a job in big tech giants like Facebook, Google or Twitter.
 There are plenty of resources (*both, free and paid*) out there to learn.
-So, it's only up to the work anyone is ready to invest.
+So, it's only up to the work someone is ready to invest.

 I hope the stigma around programming slowly disappears.
 I hope tech becomes more approachable, as it is something that anyone can do with just a laptop and WiFi.

 ### The coding bootcamp phase

-Learning to code took me to a desire to apply for one of the best programming bootcamps out there.
+Learning to code took me to the desire to apply for one of the best programming bootcamps out there.
 For a while, I thought I would feel more *real* if I went to a coding school and worked in one of the tech giants for a few years.
-So, I decided to apply to Fullstack Academy in NY.
+So, I decided to apply to [Fullstack Academy](https://www.gracehopper.com/) in NY.

 Their admissions process had 3 steps - the application, the online coding assessment of 6 algorithms, and a Skype interview with one of their teaching fellows.

 Even though I had already taken several online courses for programming previously, I took weeks to prepare for the admissions.
-My goal was not to simply try, but to get accepted.
+My goal was not to simply *try*, but to get accepted.

-I prepared by working on my connections in the industry, writing articles, improving my social profiles, working on projects to improve my GitHub profile, spending over hundred hours solving algorithms and taking a few *hours* to fill in the application so it would reflect my skills and potential appropriately.
+I prepared by working on my connections in the industry, writing articles, improving my social profiles, working on projects to improve my [GitHub](https://github.com/getterhiss) profile, spending over hundred hours solving algorithms and taking a few *hours* to fill in the application so it would reflect my skills and potential appropriately.

 I applied, and got accepted with flying colors.